What is Slip & Fall Fraud?

 Another way to prevent fraudulent claims is to have cameras installed around the premises.
 A fake claim will not stand up to video evidence, and if potential fraudsters see a camera nearby, they will look elsewhere to perpetrate their scheme.

 Recognizing a fraudulent slip and fall accident and scam can be hard.
-However, there are some red flags to look for in investigation a slip and fall fraudulent claim.
+However, there are some red flags to look for in investigating a slip and fall fraudulent claim.

 Why a Personal Injury Lawyer is concerned with Slip and Fall Fraudulent Accidents